Marian Jurečka

-Marian Jurečka (born 15 March 1981) is a Czech politician, who has served as Deputy Prime Minister and Minister of Labour and Social Affairs since 17 December 2021 and Minister of the Environment from November 2022 to March 2023, both in Petr Fiala's Cabinet.
-He was previously the Minister of Agriculture in Bohuslav Sobotka's Cabinet from 2014 to 2017.
+Marian Jurečka (born 15 March 1981) is a Czech politician, who served as Deputy Prime Minister and Minister of Labour and Social Affairs from 17 December 2021 to 15 December 2025 and Minister of the Environment from November 2022 to March 2023, both in the cabinet of Petr Fiala.
+He was previously the Minister of Agriculture in the cabinet of Bohuslav Sobotka from 2014 to 2017.

 Political career

 2011-14: Vice-chair of KDU-ČSL

 In December 2011, Jurečka became first vice-chairman of the KDU-ČSL after the resignation of Petr Šilar.
 He was elected to the Olomouc Regional assembly for the party one year later.
 Running together with Mayors of the Olomouc Region, KDU-ČSL finished third with eight seats.
 Jurečka resigned his seat due to time constraints in March 2015.

 At the KDU-ČSL congress in Olomouc in June 2013, Jurečka was re-elected as first vice-chairman of the party, receiving 183 votes from delegates.

 In the 2013 parliamentary election, Jurečka was elected in the Olomouc region as the lead candidate on the KDU-ČSL list.
 While Pavel Bělobrádek was serving as deputy chair of the Chamber of Deputies, Jurečka temporarily replaced him from 3 December 2013 until 14 February 2014 as chair of the KDU-ČSL parliamentary group.